 - Don’t Use Jargon: It is suggested to make your language accessible to the readers.
 Make the essay assertive but write in simple language.
-Write like a company who is drafting a quote for the customer.
+Write like a company that is drafting a quote for the customer.

 - Be Interesting While Writing: It is advised not to bore the reader with your personal example, readers need facts from credible sources.
 Use your personal example only if that topic demands you to.

-- Concise: Your information must be easy to understand and at the same time it must be concise and clear your point.
+- Concise: Your information must be easy to understand, and at the same time, it must be concise and clear your point.

-- Keep Up With The Current Affairs And Practice A Lot: The WAT is going to be on recent topic.
+- Keep Up With The Current Affairs And Practice A Lot: The WAT is going to be on a recent topic.
 So one needs to keep oneself abreast of current happening around the world.
 Be argumentative while reading the editorial page of a good newspaper.
 Write those arguments and practice a lot like this.